 The official State emblems of Ireland are the Harp and the Shamrock.
 The National Flag is not a State emblem but is protected under the Irish Constitution.
 As the Department with overall responsibility for Intellectual Property, responsibility for the State emblems in the context of their use as trade marks and otherwise falls within the Department’s remit.

-A person or company, who wishes to obtain registration of a trade mark containing a State emblem or to use a State emblem in connection with any business must first obtain consent from the Minister for Business, Enterprise and Innovation.
+A person or company, who wishes to obtain registration of a trade mark containing a State emblem or to use a State emblem in connection with any business must first obtain consent from the Minister for Enterprise, Trade and Employment.
 Any queries regarding the use of a State emblem must be directed to the Intellectual Property Unit of this Department.
 Application for Ministerial consent to use a State emblem may be made in writing, by telephone or by e-mail to the Intellectual Property Unit.
 There is no formal application form.
 Each request for consent will be considered in accordance with the applicable provisions of the Trade Marks Act 1996.

 The Minister is also empowered to take lawful steps against any person outside the State in the event of misuse of trade marks that would falsely indicate that the goods on which the trade mark is used were of Irish origin.